joyceren/lane-finder/README.md

 The test.py file is where the tests are.
 Run this file to process the images and videos in the test_images and test_videos folder.

-Included also are the jupyter notebook file and the project writeup as per project rubric requirement.
+Included also are the jupyter notebook file and a Project_Writeup.md as per project rubric requirement.

-Creating a Great Writeup
----
-For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).
-There are three parts to the reflection:

-1. Describe the pipeline

-2. Identify any shortcomings

-3. Suggest possible improvements

-We encourage using images in your writeup to demonstrate how your pipeline works.

-All that said, please be concise!
-We're not looking for you to write a book here: just a brief description.

-You're not required to use markdown for your writeup.
-If you use another method please just submit a pdf of your writeup.
-Here is a link to a [writeup template file](https://github.com/udacity/CarND-LaneLines-P1/blob/master/writeup_template.md).